Prostate Gland Enlargement – BPH

 • Inability to completely empty the bladder

-The size of your prostate doesn’t necessarily determine the severity of your symptoms.
-Some men with only slightly enlarged prostates can have significant symptoms, while other men with very enlarged prostates can have only minor urinary symptoms.
+The size of your prostate does not always determine the severity of your symptoms.
+Some men with only slightly enlarged prostates may have significant symptoms, while others with very enlarged prostates may have only minor urinary symptoms.

-In some men, symptoms eventually stabilize and might even improve over time.
+In some men, symptoms may stabilize or even improve over time.

-• Pain in the area of the lower abdomen or genitals while urinating.
+• Pain in the lower abdomen or genital area while urinating

 Does having benign prostatic hyperplasia (BPH) increase the risk of prostate cancer?

-Based on research to date, having BPH does not seem to increase the risk of developing prostate cancer.
-However, BPH and prostate cancer have similar symptoms, and a man who has BPH may have undetected cancer at the same time.
+Research to date suggests that having BPH does not increase your risk of developing prostate cancer.
+However, BPH and prostate cancer share similar symptoms, and an undiagnosed cancer could be present in a man with BPH.

 How is benign prostatic hyperplasia (BPH) diagnosed?

-Your doctor will look at your medical history and give you a complete physical examination.
+Your doctor will review your medical history and perform a physical exam.

-• A flow study may be conducted to measure how slow the urinary stream is compared with normal urine flow.
+• A flow study to measure how slow your urine stream is compared to normal

-• A study to detect how much urine is left in the bladder after you finish urinating.
+• A post-void residual test (using ultrasound) to see how much urine remains in your bladder after urination

-• A cystoscopy to look into the bladder.
-Etc.
+• A cystoscopy to examine the inside of the bladder

 Treatment

-A wide variety of treatments are available for enlarged prostate, including medication, minimally invasive therapies and surgery.
-The best treatment choice for you depends on several factors, including:
+There are a wide range of treatments available for an enlarged prostate, including medications, minimally invasive therapies, and surgery.
+The best treatment for you depends on several factors, such as:

 • The size of your prostate